 I do have one claim that qualifies me to discuss this subject.
-I know Jesus, who is more than an expert on helping you overcome depression.
-If my words can lead you to Him, then I have the confidence that He can help you overcome.
+I know Jesus, who is more than an expert on helping you overcome depression!
+If my words can lead you to Him, I have the confidence that He can help you overcome.

 Perhaps you're in a season when you feel overwhelmed.
-Life feels like one continuous cycle of disappointment and failure, with no escape in sight.
-If you sat me down and told me of the crisis that now dominates your life, I too would be weighed down with concern for you.
-It could be financial worries, or the diagnosis of a serious medical condition, or even a relationship that seems broken beyond repair… How could anyone under such circumstances ever feel anything but abject despair?
+Life feels like one continuous cycle of disappointment and failure with no escape in sight.
+If you told me of the crisis that now dominates your life, I too would be weighed down with concern for you.
+It could be financial worries, the diagnosis of a serious medical condition, or a broken relationship that seems beyond repair… How could anyone under such circumstances ever feel anything but abject despair?
 To suggest that there are ways to overcome your depression would seem unthinkably cruel.

-I would not dare speak to you while you are in the midst of such deep darkness.
+I would not dare counsel you while you are in the midst of such deep darkness.
 I too remember times when I felt so dejected that the thought of experiencing joy again seemed so remote.
 Only Jesus can reach you there and help you in overcoming depression.

 I found that the first step to overcoming depression was acknowledging that depression is a state that Jesus redeemed me from.
 He already won that victory for me at the cross.
-Joy is a fruit of the Spirit, available for every believer, even for me.
+Joy is a fruit of the Spirit available for every believer and I am no exception!

 Jesus declared that He came to give me life, and that more abundantly!
 If vibrant, joyous life was not what I was experiencing, then somehow I was missing something.
 Like all things spiritual, I found that this was an issue of my perception.

-As artists, we understand the struggles of translating the beautiful three-dimensional world that we view, onto the two-dimensional limited surface before us.
+As artists, we understand the struggles of translating our beautiful three-dimensional world onto the two-dimensional limited surface that we work with.
 To do that, it is imperative that we see differently.
-We resort to tools like foreshortening, use of clever perspective choices, colors that advance or recede, manipulation of object sizes… The final fruit of our efforts is geared to someone who is not versed in the techniques we employ as artists.
-They must see the art, as we want them to perceive it.
+We resort to visual tools like foreshortening, clever perspective choices, colors that advance or recede, manipulation of object sizes… The final fruit of our efforts is geared to someone who is not versed in the techniques we employ as artists.
+They must see the art precisely as we want them to perceive it.

 How does this relate to overcoming depression?
 I found that training myself to perceive correctly was the way forward to hope, and eventually joy.
 My perception of sad, desperate, or overwhelming circumstances, was not the final truth.
 Like any two-dimensional landscape that hangs in a museum, it offered but a partial glimpse into the world of the artist, only communicating part of the truth.
 No matter how expertly executed, that painting could not convey the feel of the wind, the sounds of birds, the murmuring of the brook nearby, or warmth of the sun on the artist's cheeks.